pnts/methodandmatter/source/writing/guides/end-of-a-cycle.html.md

 Once you feel complete with the appreciation and reflection exercises, give yourself space to let the work settle.
 This may look like taking a break (15 minutes, 1 day, 1 week, whatever feels right for you), creating a completion ritual, changing locations, having a mini-dance party, making some tea, really anything that can give you a sense of closing out and completing the first part of the process.

 When you are ready to begin The Letter, take a few moments to settle your mind.
 Sit quietly and follow your breath, feel your feet on the floor and your seat in the chair.
 What do you notice?
 What sensations are you aware of?
 Allow the impressions from your reflections to float into your awareness.

-Imagine you are sitting across from your future self, one year from today.
-Your future self that has just started the yearly reflection process.
+Imagine you are sitting across from your future self, one cycle from today.
+Your future self that has just started the reflection process.
 The first thing your future self will do is read the letter you are about to write.

 What do you want Future You to know?
 Sitting here now, in this exact moment, what seeds of the future do you hold and what hopes do you have for what these seeds will grow into?
 What do you want your future self to know about who you are and what you long for?
 Your hopes and dreams?
 What you are committed to?
-If you are a goal-oriented person, this is a great place to talk about the goals you set and achieved.
+If you are a goal-oriented person, this is a great place to talk about the goals you will have set and achieved one cycle from now.

-_There is absolutely no wrong way to do this._ However you feel called to communicate with Future You a year from now, do that.
+_There is absolutely no wrong way to do this._ However you feel called to communicate with Future You one cycle from now, do that.
 A letter, a video, a song, a collage, whatever captures what you are living into.
 Allow your creativity and heart to lead this process.
 When you are finished with the letter, put it somewhere safe.
-You will read it one year from now when you sit down once again to reflect on the year and the person you are becoming.
+You will read it one cycle from now when you sit down once again to reflect on another cycle and the person you are becoming.

 ---